pistell/Leaflet.DumbMGRS/README.md

 5. 100K grids in GZD 31U does not work when the GZDs to the north of it are in visible range

+6. Toggle switch for 1000m grids works, but when the user scrolls the labels get placed back on the map for some reason.

 ## Other Stuff

 Readme created with [createapp.dev](https://createapp.dev/)